 Graduate School Scholarship Programme

-International oriented graduate schools at German universities applied for the Graduate School Scholarship Programm until January 29, 2016.
-The funding programm for international doctoral candidates at graduate schools called for applications the third time since 2012.
-You can find a list of the selected graduate schools here.
+International oriented graduate schools at German universities can apply for the Graduate School Scholarship Programm until January 16, 2018.
+The funding programm for international doctoral candidates at graduate schools calles for applications the fourth time since 2012.
+You can find the call for applications here (in German).

 Doctoral education in structured PhD programmes has become an essential part of the qualification process of young academics in Europe and Germany.
 High quality standards regarding the selection and hosting of doctoral students, as well as an international research environment, create unique perspectives particularly for foreign applicants.